 Our principal capital requirements are to fund our operations' working capital and capital improvements and to fund acquisitions.
 We will continue to invest in growth opportunities as appropriate while focusing on working capital efficiency and profit improvement opportunities to minimize the cash invested to operate our business.
-We have successfully generated positive cash flows from operating activities which have funded our capital requirements and recent acquisitions as noted below in "Cash Flows."
+During the three months ended June 30, 2018, we invested cash in our working capital to meet the upcoming higher seasonal demands from our customers as noted below in "Cash Flows."

 On December 9, 2015, we entered into the Company's Fifth Amended and Restated Credit Agreement (the "Senior Credit Agreement") which includes a 5-year, \$300 million revolving credit facility and provides the Company with access to capital and improved financial flexibility.
-As of March 31, 2018, our liquidity of \$491.0 million consisted of \$200.7 million of cash plus \$290.3 million of availability under our revolving credit facility.
+As of June 30, 2018, our liquidity of \$501.0 million consisted of \$210.7 million of cash plus \$290.3 million of availability under our revolving credit facility.
 We believe this liquidity, together with the cash expected to be generated from operations, should be sufficient to fund working capital needs and simplification initiatives that likely will need cash to fund transitions and future growth.
 We continue to search for strategic acquisitions and larger acquisitions may require additional borrowings and/or the issuance of our common stock.

 Our Senior Credit Agreement provides the Company with liquidity and capital resources for use by our U.S. operations.
 Historically, our foreign operations have generated cash flow from operations sufficient to invest in working capital and fund their capital improvements.
-As of March 31, 2018, our foreign subsidiaries held \$27.8 million of cash in U.S.
+As of June 30, 2018, our foreign subsidiaries held \$28.9 million of cash in U.S. dollars.

-dollars.
 As a result of the Tax Cuts and Jobs Act ("Tax Reform Act") signed into law on December 22, 2017, cash held by foreign subsidiaries is expected to be repatriated to the U.S.

-Over the long-term, we expect that future obligations, including strategic business opportunities such as acquisitions, may be financed through a number of sources, including internally available cash, availability under our revolving credit facility, new debt financing, the issuance of equity securities, or any combination of the above.
+Over the long-term, we expect that future obligations and strategic business opportunities such as acquisitions, may be financed through a number of sources, including internally available cash, availability under our revolving credit facility, new debt financing, the issuance of equity securities, or any combination of the above.
 Any potential acquisitions are evaluated based on our acquisition strategy, which includes the enhancement of our existing products, operations, or capabilities, expanding our access to new products, markets, and customers, and the improvement of shareholder value.
 Our 2017 acquisition of Package Concierge was funded by cash on hand.

-These expectations are forward-looking statements based upon currently available information and may change if conditions in the credit and equity markets deteriorate or other circumstances change.
+These expectations are forward-looking statements based upon currently available information and may change if conditions in the credit or equity markets deteriorate or other circumstances change.
 To the extent that operating cash flows are lower than current levels, or sources of financing are not available or not available at acceptable terms, our future liquidity may be adversely affected.